kanakrajarora/Adobe-Hackathon-Round1B/README.md

 ## Getting Started

 This project is containerized with Docker.
-The app reads data from the `/input` directory and generates structured JSON output in the `/output` directory.
+The app reads data from the `/input` directory and generates structured JSON output in the `/output` directory

 ###  Prerequisites